-What degree programs are offered by the adult learning program?
+What degree programs are offered by the online learning program?

 How much does the program cost?

-Adult learning classes cost the same as a traditional face-to-face class, however there is an additional $20/per credit electronic learning fee assessed for online courses.
-Since the adult learning program is 100% online, students outside the state of Louisiana do not pay Out-of-State tuition.
+Online learning classes cost the same as a traditional face-to-face class, however there is an additional $20/per credit electronic learning fee assessed for online courses.
+Since the online learning program is 100% online, students outside the state of Louisiana do not pay Out-of-State tuition.
 See the breakdown of registration fees per hour under the current schedule; fee payment.

 Tuition and fees are subject to change by action of the Louisiana Legislature, the Board of Regents, or by student vote on special assessment.